b-lukaszuk/julia_luzne_zadanka/experiment1/contents/why_julia.md

 What I mean by Julia's simplicity is its nice, friendly and terse syntax.

-For instance to write a simple `Hello world` program all I have to do is type:
+For instance to write a simple `Hello world` program all I have to do is to type:

 <pre>
 println("Hello World!")